Finding help: Alternative/complementary medicine

 The British Medical Acupuncture Society

 The British Medical Acupuncture Society is a registered charity established to encourage the use and scientific understanding of acupuncture within medicine.
-Its members are regulated healthcare professionals who practice acupuncture within the scope of their professional practice.
+Its members are regulated healthcare professionals who practise acupuncture within the scope of their professional practice.

 The Acupuncture Society